Xmick01/Basic-Home-Lab/README.md

 ![msfvenom amazon giftcard](https://github.com/user-attachments/assets/03fdf43b-ca02-4a22-a304-2d10e3aa2a03)

-* Copy the reverse TCP payload.
-The lhost will be the IP of the attacker machine.
-The default port from interpreter is 4444.
-The format (-f) is going to be exe and the filename and path (-o) will be Amazon_giftcard.pdf.exe
+* This command will generate malware using meterpreter's reverse TCP payload that will connect back to Kali Linux based on the lhost and lport.
+The default port from meterpreter is 4444.
+The file format (-f) will be exe and the name (-o) will be Amazon_giftcard.pdf.exe.
+* Type ls to make sure the file exists.